We think this TV show stands out for:

 What's the story?

-This fascinating educational series for all ages reveals how every day products are made.
+HOW IT'S MADE is a fascinating educational series for all ages that reveals how every day products are made.
 Using clear, factual language, the narrator describes the steps involved in making food products, household goods, and more as viewers watch the production onscreen.
 Episodes usually feature four products, from car radiators and phyllo dough to aluminum foil and hatchery chicks.
 In the phyllo dough segment, for example, cameras capture the mixing of ingredients as the narrator explains the proportions of high-protein flour to low-protein flour.
 A machine shapes the dough into cylinders that workers then shape into balls by hand.
 The dough is then flattened, dried, stretched, cut, and packaged -- some by machine and some by hand -- until it becomes what consumers recognize from the supermarket.

 Is it any good?